otmanet/Event-Driven-Order-Processing-System-Using-Node.js-and-Express.js/README.md

 # Event-Driven Order Processing System Using Node.js and Express.js <br>
 ## Description :
 This project is an example of an event-driven architecture implemented in a Node.js and Express.js application.
-The system demonstrates how to handle order creation, send email notifications, and save orders to a shopping cart using event emitters and services.  <br>
+The system demonstrates how to handle order creation, send email notifications, and save orders to a shopping cart using event emitters.  <br>

 ## Key Features: <br>
 Event-Driven Architecture: The system uses events to decouple the order processing logic, email notifications, and shopping cart updates. <br>